ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 ![GitHub Logo](https://github.com/ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/blob/main/A6.png)

-The model was used in predicting 20 random images, all the images were properly classified.
+- The model was used in predicting 20 random images, it appears only an image was misclassified..

+### References
+1) Machine learning and AI, Dr. Micheal Fop,UCD.
+2) Image Classification Based On CNN: A Survey Ahmed A. Elngar1, Mohamed Arafa2, Amar Fathy3, Basma Moustafa4 ,Omar Mahmoud5 and Mohamed Shaban6*, Nehal Fawzy
+3) S. Albawi, T. A. Mohammed and S. Al-Zawi, ”Understanding of a convolutional neural network,” 2017 International Conference on Engineering andTechnology (ICET), Antalya, Turkey, 2017, pp. 1-6, doi: 10.1109/ICEngTechnol.2017.8308186.